Wake up at 4:30 a.m., go for a run, shower, drive 20 miles to work.

 Casale admits it’s really, really hard to complete each year’s marathon week.
 But then, she imagines the families that have been through the type of pain that doesn’t heal so quickly.
 Sometimes, she doesn’t need to imagine; her greatest motivators come to her.

-“One of the families I run for on the East End of Long Island, the mom and the dad stood there in the pouring rain last year,” Casale says.
+“One of the families I run for on the East End of Long Island, the mom and the dad stood there in the pouring rain one year,” Casale says.
 This mom and dad are separated.
 They don’t talk much anymore, but they knew Casale would appear in-stride over the bridge named for their son’s ultimate sacrifice.

 She ran across that bridge and saw the soldier’s parents once, then ran a few more miles before returning to it.
 “They were still standing there, together, in the pouring rain for over an hour,” she says.

 The pair was soaked, but watching them brave the elements to acknowledge her effort was all Casale needed.
 “They’ve endured a lot more than I have to.”